LDoni/AmpWrap/README.md

 ### AmpWrap for Long Reads (Nanopore)
-For long-read 16S rRNA data from Nanopore sequencing, use:
+For long-read 16S rRNA gene data from Nanopore sequencing, use:
 ## Workflow
 1. Initial quality control with [FastQC](https://github.com/s-andrews/FastQC) and QC report generation with [MultiQC](https://github.com/MultiQC/MultiQC)
 2. Adapters removal with [Porechop](https://github.com/rrwick/Porechop) or [Porechop_ABI](https://github.com/bonsai-team/Porechop_ABI).
 The use of **Porechop** is optional and depends on the `--trimming` parameter.